njukenanli/SWE-agent-RL/README.md

 The sweagent side waits until GPU side is ready (receives ACK from GPU side) and start rollout.

 `--workers` usually one 80GB GPU accpets 4 agent workers.

 `--batch_size` is the number of training task instances rolled out in each epoch.
-The selection advances through `--train_set` by epoch and wraps at the end.
-The selected instances overwrite `cpu/sweagent/temp.jsonl`, which is used only for training rollouts.
-Test rollouts use the complete `--test_set` in every epoch.
-GPU training consumes every task group in the uploaded `dapo.json`, so the number of DAPO groups automatically matches the epoch's training batch size.
-The GPU also derives the trajectories-per-group value from the uploaded JSON, so it follows the CPU training configuration without a fixed sample count.
-If an expected CPU sample directory or trajectory file is missing, the CPU inserts `[]`; the GPU treats it as reward 0 with no trainable tokens.
-DAPO uploads use up to five attempts, waiting 15 seconds between retryable transport or temporary HTTP failures.
-Keep the training batch smaller than the full dataset so each epoch performs one RL mini_batch=full_batch=one weight-update step -- this is necessary for agentic RL.
+Keep the training batch smaller than the full dataset so each epoch performs one RL mini_batch=full_batch=one weight-update step.
+This is necessary for agentic RL because RL performance degrades dramatically if weight update steps > 1 for each epoch.

 ## On GPU side